Uploading...

 1. Translate Social Media Jargon First

 All social media platforms use jargon that has been developed for that specific site.
 For instance, words such as “Like,” “Tweet,” and “Follow” have originated and are primarily used in the English language.
-Your social media translation must consider how these site-specific words are used in different languages.
+To produce engaging content, your social media translation services must consider how these site-specific words are used in different languages.

 Before translating your captions, it’s a good idea to take on the individual challenge of social media jargon first.
 Take all terms used on your preferred social media platform and decide whether to find an appropriate translation or keep them the same in all languages.
 A professional transcreation agency can help if you’re unsure how to do this.